arkency/posts/posts/2013-12-08-rails4-preloading.md

 scope :from_the_past, -> { where("happens_at <= ?", Time.now) }

 # OK
-def self.from_the_past # OK
+def self.from_the_past
   where("happens_at <= ?", Time.now)
 end
 ```

-In our case the condition is always the same, no matter wheter interpreted
+In our case the condition `where(country: "Poland")` is always the same, no matter wheter interpreted
 dynamically or once at the beginning.
 But it is good that rails is trying to
 make the syntax coherent in both cases (association and scope conditions)
 and protect us from the such kind of bugs.